nasha4/AdventOfCode/Advent2024/README.md

 ## [Day 2: Red-Nosed Reports](https://adventofcode.com/2024/day/2)
 [[20 LOC / 2ms / 9ms](Day02.cs)]
-Yesterday used InputHelper to invoke an `Action<string>` on each line of input but here is the more common pattern: to `yield return` each line transformed by a `Func<string, T>`.
+Yesterday used [InputHelper](../InputHelper.cs) to invoke an `Action<string>` on each line of input but here is the more common pattern: to `yield return` each line transformed by a `Func<string, T>`.
 This is very handy for functional-style solutions (which you may notice I am fond of).
 Warning, it can be a pain to debug though, because we can't enumerate the results more than once (the file will only be read once).

 In the LINQ comprehension for part 2 today, we omit each element one at a time, including finally omitting no elements (see the +1s), but I am pretty sure there can never be a solution that relies on no elements being removed.
 (If a report is safe without removing any levels, it will always still be safe after removing the first or last level.)

 ## [Day 3: Mull It Over](https://adventofcode.com/2024/day/3)
 [[23 LOC / 2ms / 4ms](Day03.cs)]
 Regex time!
 Andrew has suggested I get a nameplate for my cubicle reading "Reg(?:ex)+pert".
-I extended InputHelper with a new method to make parsing this a lot prettier.
+I extended [InputHelper](../InputHelper.cs) with a new method to make parsing this a lot prettier.
 (In other words I swept the ugly code under the rug.)

 The hard part I think was supposed to just be the input parsing.
 The only cute trick is our `Aggregate()` call just turns off and on a "factor" int as we encounter `do`s and `don't`s while aggregating the running total.

 ## [Day 4: Ceres Search](https://adventofcode.com/2024/day/4)
 [[28 LOC / 56ms / 31ms](Day04.cs)]
 Although I don't use it at all here, this day is when I started developing what would eventually become the very useful [GridHelper](../Cartesian.cs).
 Initially it was just a collection of functions for adding and bounding 2d vectors (as ValueTuples, like we do in today's solution), but it grew from there to support N-dimensional grids and, for some reason, non-integer coordinates.
-(I think I was anticipating having to use longs so I made it a generic `T : INumeric<T>`.)
+(I think I was anticipating having to use longs so I made it a generic `T : INumber<T>`.)

 ## [Day 5: Print Queue](https://adventofcode.com/2024/day/5)
 [[24 LOC / 9ms / 2ms](Day05.cs)]